 Cats are an enigma.
-Just as we think we have them figured out, we realize there are many things to learn and many things we will never understand about them.
+Just as we think we have them figured out, we realize there are many things to learn about cat behavior and many things we will never understand about them.
 “Training” is a subjective word.
 Unless you are an animal handler in the movies or the circus, you’re really not going to “train” your cat.
 You can, however, modify her behavior and reward good behavior while discouraging bad behavior.
 Cat training is often more about training the person and less about training the cat.

 Punishment is not an effective tactic in changing your cat’s errant ways.
 Any punishment thrown at your cat will come back to bite you.
 Your cat will simply associate you with the punishment and you could potentially lose the possibility of a meaningful, close, loving relationship with her.